 Hooper reached the 1,300/600 mark in her 76th career game at Nebraska.
 No other member of NU's 1,300/600 list played fewer than 107 games, and four of them played more than 125 in their careers.

-Senior All-America candidate Lindsey Moore will move into a tie with Anna DeForge for No. 6 on the Nebraska career list for most starts by making her 114th consecutive start against Indiana on Thursday.
+Senior All-America candidate Lindsey Moore will move ahead of Anna DeForge into No. 6 on the Nebraska career list for most starts by making her 115th consecutive start against Penn State on Friday.
 The 5-9 point guard from Covington, Wash., has started every game of her career since leading the Huskers to a perfect 29-0 regular-season record and the Big 12 title as a freshman in 2009-10.
-Moore owns an 80-33 record as Nebraska's starting point guard and has guided the Huskers to a pair of NCAA Tournaments.
+Moore owns an 81-33 record as Nebraska's starting point guard and has guided the Huskers to a pair of NCAA Tournaments.

 Meggan Yedsena (1991-94) owns the Nebraska record for consecutive career starts, after she started all 120 games in her outstanding four-year career from 1990-91 through 1993-94.
 Yedsena is the only Husker in history to start every game of a four-year career.
 Kelsey Griffin, a 2010 first-team All-American and a teammate of Moore's in 2009-10, owns the NU career record with 127 starts.

 Moore's Minutes Could Be Unmatched in Husker History